Executive Power and the Modern Presidency

 We will examine the questions and controversies about executive power under the Constitution including the war power, treaty power, and the power to issue executive orders, and discuss whether those powers, exercised today are consistent with the Founder’s original understanding of the President’s role or if those powers constitute a necessary departure from the Constitution.

-This program will be conducted as a discussion, utilizing primary documents as the only readings with the Discussion Leader facilitating the conversation.
-All attendees will receive a Letter of Attendance.
+This program will be conducted as a discussion, utilizing primary source documents as the only readings with Professor Knott facilitating the conversation.
+Registrants, therefore, are highly encouraged to read all the documents in advance and come ready with questions.
+Teachers will receive a Letter of Attendance at the conclusion of the seminar.

 Details